National Health Care Transition Resource Center

 For Youth and Young Adults with Intellectual and Developmental Disabilities

-Family Voices leads this project, in partnership with Got Transition, SPAN NJ, University of Missouri Kansas City, and the Waisman Center, to empower youth and young adults ages 12-26 with ID/DD and their caregivers/families to manage HCTs with no reduction in quality of care or gaps in service.
+Family Voices leads this project, in partnership with Got Transition, SPAN NJ, University of Missouri Kansas City, and the Waisman Center, to empower youth and young adults ages 12-26 with ID/DD, and their caregivers and families, to manage health care transition with no reduction in quality of care or gaps in service.

 This project is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $2,425,000 with 100 percent funding by ACL/HHS.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by ACL/HHS, or the U.S. Government.